Botswana Self Drive Itinerary: A Safari to Remember

 3. Day 2 & 3 Camping Khama Rhino Sanctuary

-Khama Rhino Camp offers you the opportunity to camp in the midst of this incredible rhino sanctuary and to observe these iconic animals in their natural habitat.
+Khama Rhino Camp offers you the opportunity to camp amid this incredible rhino sanctuary and to observe these iconic animals in their natural habitat.

 With over 4,300 hectares of land, it serves as a haven for both black and white rhinos, as well as other wildlife such as giraffes, zebras, and various antelope species.